Daniel-Halls/NFACT/docs/nfact_pp_details.rst

 Warps must be ordered Standard2diff and Diff2standard.
 If your target fdt paths doesn't match up to the template then it is most likely the warps being the wrong way around.

-#### Other NFACT_PP inputs
+Optional NFACT_PP inputs:

-NFACT_PP needs a seed reference space to define seed space used by probtrackx.
-This is optional however this default is Human MNI.
+- A seed reference space to define seed space used by probtrackx.
+Default is Human MNI.

-NFACT_PP needs a target2 img (a target for the seeds).
-This can be a whole brain mask or an ROIs mask, and it is recommended that they are downsampled.
-If the target2 is not given then the seedrefernce will be used.
+- Target image.
+Can be a whole brain or an ROI.
+Recommend to downsampled (or else matrix is huge!!).
+Default is seed reference space.

 Input folder